-The System Password for Wireless Edition screen allows you to enter and confirm the SYSTEM password of the database where you are loading the Oracle9iAS Wireless repository.
+The System Password screen allows you to enter and confirm the SYSTEM password of the database where you are loading the Oracle9iAS Wireless repository.

 - Enter Password: Enter the SYSTEM password of the database where you will install the Oracle9iAS Wireless. - Confirm Password: Re-enter the SYSTEM password as entered above for verification.